From Longhouse to Highrise: The Course of Empire

 — Dele Adeyemo

-His projects have been presented internationally, most recently at the 18th Venice Architecture Biennale, 2023; the 13th International Architecture Biennale of Sao Paulo, 2022; the 5th Istanbul Design Biennial, 2020; and the 2nd Edition of the Lagos Biennial, 2019.
-In July 2022, he opened his first solo exhibition Wey Dey Move: Imagining New Worlds through Dance and Masquerade at Het Nieuwe Instituut in Rotterdam.
+Dele’s projects have been presented at the 18th Venice Architecture Biennale, 2023; the 13th International Architecture Biennale of Sao Paulo, 2022; the 5th Istanbul Design Biennial, 2020; and the 2nd Edition of the Lagos Biennial, 2019.
+Most recently, he has presented the solo exhibitions Licor-Mãe, 2023, at Sismógrafo, Porto; Residues of the Sweet Purge, 2023, at Capel da Boa Viagem, Funchal; and Wey Dey Move, 2022, at the Het Nieuwe Instituut, Rotterdam.

 Dele is the recipient of the inaugural JAE Fellowship, the Canadian Centre for Architecture & Andrew Mellon Fellowship, and Het Nieuwe Instituut’s Research Fellowship.
-He is completing his CHASE-AHRC awarded doctoral thesis, titled “Last Dark Continent,” in the Centre for Research Architecture at Goldsmiths, University of London, and teaches an Architecture Design Studio at the Royal College of Art in London.
+Dele was awarded a CHASE-AHRC scholarship for his PhD doctorate entitled “Last Dark Continent,” which he is currently completing at the Centre for Research Architecture at Goldsmiths College, University of London.

 Dele Adeyemo, From Longhouse to Highrise: The Course of Empire, 2023, is commissioned by the Art Gallery of York University (AGYU), Toronto and curated by Felicia Mings, curator.